 - Communication problems that means they may struggle to express themselves or understand what others are saying

 - Medical or health conditions, which may slow down their progress, and might mean they need medical treatment that affects their education

-If you have concerns about your child’s development, make sure you talk to your chosen Early Years setting, your public health nurse (health visitor) and your GP.
+If you have concerns about your child’s development, make sure you talk to your chosen Early Years setting, your Health Visitor and your GP.
 They’ll be able to give you advice and support.